-Our results are in accordance with previous research in emphasizing the importance of topographical variables in the control of shrub expansion in subarctic ecosystems.
+Our results are in accordance with previous research in emphasising the importance of topographical variables in the control of shrub expansion in subarctic ecosystems.
 In the valley, we found that shrub cover is more likely to increase at lower altitudes, as was observed in previous studies (Tremblay et al. 2012, Cameron and Lantz 2016).
 Lower elevation sites in the valley are largely sheltered from the wind and are characterized by numerous drainage features and wetter areas where shrubs can thrive.
-On the contrary, the lichen-dominated plateau overlooking the valley is characterized by shallow soils and high wind exposure unfavorable to the development of erect shrub stands.
+On the contrary, the lichen-dominated plateau overlooking the valley is characterized by shallow soils and high wind exposure unfavourable to the development of erect shrub stands.
 Field observations of our research group on this plateau suggest, however, that shrub cover and size have increased recently and that B. glandulosa is ubiquitous even though aerial photography has not detected a switch to shrub dominance in this area between 1994 and 2010.
 These observations in the field are supported by our analysis of 2010-2016 NDVI trends, which show that large increases in NDVI have occurred on the plateau over this period (Appendix S1: Fig. S11).
-It is likely that shrub dominance will also increase on the plateau, although the timespan of our study did not allow our modeling exercise to detect significant changes in this area.
+It is likely that shrub dominance will also increase on the plateau, although the timespan of our study did not allow our modelling exercise to detect significant changes in this area.
 Whether shrubs will remain low or will develop into high shrub stands in this area is of interest, since the ecological impacts of shrubification occur mainly in high shrub stands (Myers-Smith and Hik 2013, Paradis et al. 2016).

 The influence of elevation on land cover changes was not as obvious on the coast as in the valley.
-This was expected, as the elevation range on the coast (0-45 m above sea level) is narrower than in the valley (0-180 m above sea level).
-Multinomial modeling of land cover change for the coast found an effect opposite to the one observed in the valley, with increasing probability of transition to shrub dominance with elevation on herbaceous and sand cover.
-This effect is likely due to increasing distance from the sea with increasing elevation on the coast; areas farther from the coast are more sheltered from the wind and therefore more likely to favor
+This was expected, as the elevation range on the coast (0-45 m a.s.l.) is narrower than in the valley (0-180 m a.s.l.).
+Multinomial modelling of land cover change for the coast found an effect opposite to the one observed in the valley, with increasing probability of transition to shrub dominance with elevation on herbaceous and sand cover.
+This effect is likely due to increasing distance from the sea with increasing elevation on the coast; areas farther from the coast are more sheltered from the wind and therefore more likely to favour shrub recruitment and growth.
+The higher probability of shrub colonization on northeast-facing lichen patches also supports the interpretation that the influence of the sea plays an important role in land cover transitions on the coast, since patches facing northeast are sheltered from the wind coming from the sea.
+Erosion by ice and water also prevent shrub colonization of the sandy beach running along the coast, which explains this effect of elevation on transition to shrub dominance on sand cover.